spraints/friendly-guacamole/README.md

 * `go run server.go` starts a GRPC server.

 * `go run client.go` sends a request to the server.
-When you run it without args, it will show you the available options.
+Run with "-s 2" to make a timeout happen

 Or just `./go -s 20`.